-CITIC Telecom CPC reveals new name for Linx Telecommunications B.V and enters a new era in connectin
+CITIC Telecom CPC Reveals New Name for Linx Telecommunications B.V and Enters a New Era in Connectin

-According to data from Mergermarket*, Chinese enterprises M&As in Europe and North America have experienced impressive growth - accounting for USD78.9 billion and USD37.9 billion respectively in the first half of 2016, a YoY increase of over 300%.
+According to data from Mergermarket*, Chinese enterprises' M&As in Europe and North America have experienced impressive growth - accounting for USD78.9 billion and USD37.9 billion respectively in the first half of 2016, an YoY increase of over 300%.
 The top five destination countries (Switzerland, the United States, Germany, Finland and the United Kingdom) attracted more than 77% of M&A value.

 Infrastructure enhancements "Strive for Service Excellence"